danielwongg/8-Week-SQL-Challenge/README.md

 ## Case Study #2 - Pizza Runner

 ### Objective:
-Clean existing data, as well as use data to answer questions such as pizza metrics, runner and customer experience, ingredient optimization, and pricings and ratings.
+Clean and transform existing data, as well as use data to answer questions such as pizza metrics, runner and customer experience, ingredient optimization, and pricings and ratings.

 ### Entity Relationship Diagram: